perajacks/comp_mechii_part1/README.md

-#2D HEAT TRANSFER USING FINITE ELEMENT ANALYSIS
+# 2D HEAT TRANSFER USING FINITE ELEMENT ANALYSIS

+## The problem
 The purpose of the code written here is to numerically predict the outcome of heat transfer within certain structures (as seen below), with the corresponding boundary conditions.

 <img width="444" height="248" alt="Screenshot 2026-09-11 at 01 39 33" src="https://github.com/user-attachments/assets/5a80f6cd-5310-4630-b058-64bed4f61976" />